EdoardoVignati/flutter-dynamic-fa-icons/README.md

 # Dynamic FontAwesome icons in Flutter

-Insert FontAwesome icons dynamically in Flutter app when the icons are not known at compile time.
+Original package to insert FontAwesome icons dynamically in a Flutter app when the icons are not known at compile time.

-The version of icons is:  ```6.1.0```
+The version of icons is:  ```6.2.0```

 <a href="https://www.buymeacoffee.com/edoardovignati" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee"  width="20%"></a>